 - Numbness or a feeling of pins and needles

 Victorian Cosmetic Dermal Clinics specialise in a vast range of cosmetic procedures including Cosmetic Injections which are performed by only the most experienced and dedicated specialists.
-For all booking enquires, please contact us today on 1300 855 335 or send us an email with any questions you may have prior to treatment.
+For all booking enquires, please contact us today with any questions you may have prior to treatment.